toxicity1985/izberg-api-php/README.md

 $my_merchant = $Iceberg->update("merchant", 15, array("description" => "An updated merchant"));
 ```

+###Resources specific methods

+Each object returned by the handling methods can use both the save and delete functions

 ####Save

-Each object returned by the handling functions can use both the save and delete functions
+Save the current object

 ```php